dtbinh/cocoma-1/base-mas-pc-pucrs-2015/readme.txt

 Follow the steps below to run it:

-- import this folder as a java project in Eclipse
+- import this folder as a java project in Eclipse, (option import existing project)

 - in eclipse, open src/util/StartSercer.java and execute it

 - open src/util/StartTeams.java and execute

+- in the eclipse console, select the StartServer console and press ENTER to start the simulation (in the terminal execution -- see below --, it is easier to press the ENTER in the right place)

 - optionally, open and run src/util/StartMonitor.java

+It is also possible to run the simulation using the Ant script (file build.xml), optionally using one terminal for each processes:

+- ant server: to start the server
-- in the eclipse console, select the StartServer console and press ENTER to start the simulation
+- ant java-team: to start the java team
+- ant jcm-team
+- ant monitor

 ----

 Documentation:

-- scanario description: doc/scenario.pdf
+- scenario description: doc/scenario.pdf
 - available actions and perception: doc/eismassim.pdf
+- slides: doc/slides-mapc-2015.pdf

 To understand the JaCaMo team: